rdolbeau/OpenLOCKTrack/README.md

 The Inkscape drawing is exported to a PNG bitmap using the export tool.

 The auto-generator takes the PNG name as input, and generates the OpenSCAD code using the appropriate OpenLOCK base for the size - an EA tile for 3x3, an U tile for 4x4, and so on.
-Optionnaly, the auto-generator can extract part of the PNG file and fit it on a smaller piece.
+Optionally, the auto-generator can extract part of the PNG file and fit it on a smaller piece.
 Smaller piece are faster to print, and the original design may have unnecessary area that need not be printed at all.
 For instance, a 90 degrees turn on a 4x4 area could be printed as a U piece, a pair of R pieces (4x2 each), a pair of OA pieces (4x4 triangular), or not completely on a V piece (quarter disk) or a pair of Y triangle.
-The 6x6 90 turn can be printed as a pair of EA (3x3) and a paire of E (2x2), only printing 26 square inches out of the original 36 - the excess 10 square inches only feature scenery, not track.
+The 6x6 90 turn can be printed as a pair of EA (3x3) and a pair of E (2x2), only printing 26 square inches out of the original 36 - the excess 10 square inches only feature scenery, not track.

 The auto-generator can also 'raise' the track by increment of 1/4 inch, to allow for raised tracks, jumps, and so on.
 Non-regular raising can be achieved by processing the PNG file before running the OpenSCAD code.